-Snowfalls at Logan are normally a very rare occurence but when it happens as in 1995 it produces amazing results.
-The photographs above illustrate Trachycarpus wagnerianus and Dicksonia antarctica after a recent snowfall.
+Snowfalls at Logan are normally a very rare occurence but when it happens, as in 1995, it produces amazing results.
+The photographs above and below illustrate Trachycarpus wagnerianus and Dicksonia antarctica after a recent snowfall.

-Featured below carpets of snowdrops produce a white carpet of flowers reaching its peak in mid February.
+Featured below are carpets of snowdrops which produce a white carpet of flowers reaching its peak in mid February.

-The Camellia walk featured above reaches it peak in March and contains a vast array of Camellia cultivars that commence flowering in January such as Camellia 'Cornish Snow' and continues to mid April.
+The Camellia Walk featured above reaches its peak in March and contains a vast array of Camellia cultivars that commence flowering in January such as Camellia 'Cornish Snow' and continues to mid April.